leozz37/url-scrapper/README.md

 ### Observations

-This project has no real meaning, only for study purposes.
+This project has no real purposes, only for study.

+This project is being part of [Jetbrains TeamCity Cloud](https://www.jetbrains.com/teamcity/cloud/) beta UX study.